nasa/trick/README.md

 which appends Trick instructions to interpret the generated value as being represented in the specified units.

 The rest of the User’s Guide will use examples of configurations for Trick-simulation input files

+### 4.1.2 Non-Trick Users

+To configure the model for simulation engines other than Trick, the Trick-specific content identified above should be replaced with equivalent content that will result in:
+* the shutdown of the simulation, and
+* the conversion of units from the type specified in the distribution specification to the type native to the variable to which the generated value is to be assigned.

+While the rest of the User’s Guide will use examples of configurations for Trick-simulation input files, understand that these are mostly just C++ or Python code setting the values in this model to make it work as desired.
+Similar assignments would be required for any other simulation engine.

+### 4.2 MonteCarlo Manager (MonteCarloMaster)
+### 4.2.1 Instantiation

+The instantiation of MonteCarloMaster would typically be done directly in the S_module.
+The construction of this instance takes a single argument, a STL-string describing its own location within the simulation data-structure.

+The MonteCarloMaster class has a single public-interface method call, MonteCarloMaster::execute().
+This method has 2 gate-keeping flags that must be set (the reason for there being 2 will be explained later):
+* active
+* generate_dispersions
+If either of these flags is false (for reference, active is constructed as false and generate_dispersions is constructed as true) then this method returns with no action.
+If both are true, then the model will generate the dispersions, write those dispersions to the external files, and shut down the simulation.